Environmentally Responsible Diving and Snorkelling

 “To protect and conserve coral reefs by establishing and implementing environmentally friendly guidelines to promote a sustainable diving and snorkeling tourism industry” - Green Fins Network

 Using Green Fins as a tool to guide and support best practices within the scuba industry, our organization is working towards creating a more eco-friendly diving community and aiming to reduce our own impact.
-Therefore, in 2018 we embraced the Green Fins philosophy for our Caribbean destinations; the Caribbean Explorer II and Turks & Caicos Explorer II.
+Therefore, this year we embraced the Green Fins philosophy for our Caribbean destinations; the Caribbean Explorer II and Turks & Caicos Explorer II.
 The islands frequented by these vessels include St Maarten, Saba, St Kitts & Nevis, Turks and Caicos Islands, and the Dominican Republic.
+Explorer Ventures has become the pioneering liveaboard to adopt Green Fins, and we will continue to use these principles to guide our organization moving forward.

 What is Green Fins?